 The renovated barn opened in 1999 and has been used by area groups including the Edgerton Public Library Board, the Edgerton Federated Women’s Club, the board of the Friends of Wisconsin Public Television, guests of the board of the Janesville Performing Arts Center, and Edgerton High School seniors for their spring art show.

 The home/museum/barn serves as a site for educational programs for school children and the general public.
-Between 700 -1000 area students annually receive tours conducted by volunteer docents of the Society.
-Included are a slide show; a bus ride to area sites including Busseyville and Indianford; and a tour of the home, museum, barn, grounds, and the nearby United Methodist Church belfry.
-Visitors from all over the USA and many foreign countries are welcomed on Sunday afternoons from April through December as well as by appointment throughout the year.
+Between 100 – 200 area students annually receive tours conducted by volunteer docents of the Society.
+Included are a slide show a tour of the home/museum and the barn .
+Visitors from all over the USA and many foreign countries are welcomed on Sunday afternoons from May through October, as well as by appointment throughout the year.
 The school tours and those on Sundays and the public programs are the main vehicles through which the Society’s purpose and goals are delivered.

 The Present and Future Goals of the Sterling North Society